xrdocs/application-hosting/_tutorials/2016-06-06-xr-toolbox-app-development-topology.md

 >
 **IOS-XR Vagrant is currently in Private Beta**
 >
-To download the box, please browse to the following page:
+To download the box, please browse to the following page and submit your details:
 [IOS-XR Vagrant Private-Beta]({{ site.url }}/getting-started/iosxr-vagrant-beta)
 >
 You will be notified of the link to download the box.